-- Determine the potential occupational therapy scope of practice within the agency/program (e.g. in a school setting, the scope of practice would be that of a consultant to the teaching staff). - Identify the clientele/agency needs (e.g. identifying children with developmental delays). - Analyze the identified needs using a SWOT framework and prioritize them, in order to determine how they will be met (e.g. targeting only first grade children from low income families; the need will be met by developing a screening clinic).
+- Determine the potential occupational therapy scope of practice within the agency/program (e.g. in a school setting, the scope of practice could be that of a consultant to the teaching staff). - Identify the clientele/agency needs (e.g. screening children for developmental challenges). - Analyze the identified needs using a SWOT framework and prioritize them, in order to determine how they will be met (e.g. targeting only first grade children from low income families; the need will be met by developing a screening clinic).
 Each student will present a plan of action/recommendations to the off-site clinical educator and the contact person of the agency/program by the end of the second week of the placement,.